 - Political Science and International Studies

-From these seven areas, students may earn one of more than 30 different majors, minors or certificates.
+From these eight areas, students may earn one of more than 30 different majors, minors or certificates.
 The college also offers three distinct graduate education programs and a graduate criminology program.

 |CAPACS – Commission on the Accreditation of Programs in Applied and Clinical Sociology: Applied Sociology Concentration|